 We promote capabilities.
 We build self-confidence.
 We bring joy and fulfillment.
 This program, along with the compassionate support of our team, makes a significant difference in the lives of our residents.

 The Art of Living Well

-At Tuscan Gardens® of Venetia Bay, we’ve mastered the art of living well.
+At Tuscan Gardens®, we’ve mastered the art of living well.
 We’ve perfected the balance of personalized support and an uplifting lifestyle, helping our residents experience independence, joy and meaning every day.